Keyboard shortcuts

 Angle of Attack Indexer Lights

-A pair of indicators to the left and right of the HUD that provide quick confirmation of current aircraft AoA state based on illuminated position and color.
+A pair of indicators to the left and right of the HUD that provide quick confirmation of the current aircraft AoA state based on illuminated position and color.

-Can also indicate weapon steering cues and an aural tone system backs up the indication with audible cues.
+Can also indicate weapon steering cues, and an aural tone system backs up the indication with audible cues.
 See 3.1.2 Flight Controls, Angle of Attack System section for details.

 💡 The AoA Indexers are only lit with the right gear down.